gradha/gradha.github.io/src/articles/31-kerf-timestamps-done-almost-right-swift.rst

 things?
 Is it because of bugs?
 What matters is that in Swift you can also implement Kerf's timestamp types.
 Now we only have to wait for better compiler implementations to *maybe enjoy* the language in the future.
-In the meantime, you might want to take a laugh at the horrifying Java implementation I came up with.
+In the meantime, you might want to take a laugh at the `horrifying Java implementation I came up with <kerf-timestamps-done-almost-right-wtf…-java.html>`_.

 .. raw:: html